 - Fill the appliance with hot soapy water when the cooker has cooled.
-Let soak for 15-20 minutes, then scrub with a cloth, nylon net pad or a plastic sponge.
+Let soak for 15 to 20 minutes, then scrub with a cloth, nylon net pad or a plastic sponge.
 Do not use a harsh abrasive cleaner, SOS pad or metal pad.
 Rinse well in hot water and dry.

 - To remove mineral stains, fill crockpot 3/4 full with hot water and 1 cup white vinegar.
 Cover and cook on high for 2 hours.
 Then let the crockpot cool and soak and clean as directed above.

-- To remove watermarks from glazed crockery, rub the surface with vegetable oil and let stand for 2-3 hours.
+- To remove watermarks from glazed crockery, rub the surface with vegetable oil and let stand for 2 to 3 hours.
 Then fill with hot soapy water, rub the surface, and scrub with a nylon net-pad.
 Rinse and dry well.